 At Cape Chignecto, towering 180 m (600 ft.) sea cliffs rise from the Bay of Fundy, while the world’s highest tides lap at their base.
 Best described as a wilderness park, it has 29 km (18 mi.) of pristine coastline, deep valleys, sheltered coves, rare plants, and remnant old-growth forests.
-The park offers over 53 km (33 mi) of wilderness trails, a picnic area overlooking the Bay of Fundy, and remote walk-in campsites.
+The park offers over 60 km (37 mi.) of wilderness trails, a picnic area overlooking the Bay of Fundy, and remote walk-in campsites and cabins.
 Cape Chignecto provides an excellent opportunity for wilderness hiking, back-country camping and sea kayaking.

 The Eatonville day-use park, near Apple River, provides visitors with an accessible trail system, viewing platforms, and picnic areas.
 Eatonville day-use park visitors must travel the West Apple River Road to the entrance at the Eatonville Visitor Centre, GPS N45 25.300 W64 53.657.
 (The centre is closed until further notice; however, the trails remain open.)